 Gap insurance doesn’t pay for you to get a new, replacement vehicle.
 Instead, it ensures that you don’t have to continue payments on a car that is a total loss.

-Gap insurance pays the difference between what your car is worth and what you owe on your car loan if your vehicle is stolen or totaled.
+Gap insurance pays the difference between your car’s worth and what you owe on your car loan if your vehicle is stolen or totaled.
 Specifically, it pays the difference between the actual cash value of your car at the time of the loss and the amount owed on the vehicle to a lender at the time of an accident or theft.

-If you have a new car and are worried about replacing it if it were to get totaled, you can look into new car replacement coverage.
-This coverage is typically more beneficial to someone who doesn’t owe more than the worth of the vehicle.
+If you have a new car and are worried about replacing it if it gets totaled, you can look into new car replacement coverage.
+This coverage is typically more beneficial to someone who doesn’t owe more than the vehicle’s worth.

 New car replacement coverage pays out what it will cost to buy a brand-new car (minus your deductible) of the same make and model as your totaled or stolen vehicle.